Dr Frankenstein used lightening, and your students will use electrolysis, in this explorative experiment

 Harness electricity and send a current trough a potassium iodide solution, discovering the effects of different electrical currents and the way they act through the solution.

-This experiment should take 20 minutes
+This experiment should take around 20 minutes.

 - Eye protection